ekaraali/gaih-students-repo-example/README.md

 **Note:** All files in this repository are in the format of .py

 ## Global AI - Ediz Karaali's Project
 In this project, there are totaly 5 projects have been submitted.
-They can be seen through Homework and Final Homework files
+They can be seen through Homeworks and Final Project files.

 ### Certification
 ![](img/certificate_ex.png)